 Origin of YOLOv5: An Extension of YOLOv3 PyTorch

-The YOLOv5 repository is a natural extension of the YOLOv3 PyTorch repository by Glenn Jocher.
-The YOLOv3 PyTorch repository was a popular destination for developers to port YOLOv3 Darknet weights to PyTorch and then move forward to production.
-Many (including our vision team at Roboflow) liked the ease of use the PyTorch branch and would use this outlet for deployment.
+The YOLOv5 repository is a natural extension of the YOLOv3 PyTorch repository.
+That earlier repository was a popular destination for developers porting YOLOv3 Darknet weights to PyTorch to move toward production, and many teams liked the ease of use of the PyTorch branch for deployment.

-After fully replicating the model architecture and training procedure of YOLOv3, Ultralytics began to make research improvements alongside repository design changes with the goal of empowering thousands of developers to train and deploy their own custom object detectors to detect any object in the world.
-This is a goal we share here at Roboflow.
+After fully replicating the model architecture and training procedure of YOLOv3, research improvements were made alongside repository design changes with the goal of helping developers train and deploy their own custom object detectors.
+These advancements were briefly termed YOLOv4, then renamed YOLOv5 to avoid a version collision with the YOLOv4 release in the Darknet framework, which prompted debate around the YOLOv5 naming.

-The following image shows some of the updates that were made by Ultralytics:
+The following image shows some of the updates that were made:

 Object detection, a use case for which YOLOv5 is designed, involves creating features from input images.
 These features are then fed through a prediction system to draw boxes around objects and predict their classes.